 A particular profile may explicitly require support of a number of RTP topologies and a number of different modes of operations.
 There are following two situations:

-There are not any further specification actions required in case of semantical unambiguity (e.g., no interactions concluded).
+There are no further specification actions required in case of semantic unambiguity (e.g., no interactions are identified).
 The correct RTP/RTCP processing behaviour could be clearly concluded by the MG from Context specifications, without explicit RTP topology control

-In case of possible interactions, unclear semantics and/or explicit RTP topology related behaviour, then it is recommended to consider explicit RTP topology control according clause 10.
-The semantics of the RTP topology package takes then preceding over any other (implicit) semantics related to modes of operation.
+In case of possible interactions, unclear semantics and/or explicit RTP topology related behaviour, then it is recommended to consider explicit RTP topology control according to clause 10.

 NOTE – the profile may also need to provide further clarification on the derived MG behaviour in the above instance.